MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 ## Features
 This application notifies the user if there are some errors in the various requests.
-For example it the is a wrong field name in a POST body request like "cty":
+For example it the is a wrong field name in a POST body filter request like:

     {
         "fieldName": "cty",
         "operator": "==",
         "value": "Bari"
     }
-The application returns this message:
+The application returns this message because there is not a "cty" field:

 >  "message": "The method getCty cannot be found"

+If there is an error in the operator field like:

 ## UML